 In response to all notifications of possible sex or gender-based misconduct, including dating violence, domestic violence, sexual assault, or stalking, the Title IX Coordinator will commence a prompt, thorough, fair and impartial inquiry in the matter.
-While the Title IX Coordinator will attempt to abide by the wishes of the victim to the extent possible, the Title IX Coordinator will take the responsive action necessary to end any potential discrimination, prevent its recurrence, and remedy its effects.
+While the Title IX Coordinator will attempt to abide by the wishes of the Complainant to the extent possible, the Title IX Coordinator will take the responsive action necessary to end any potential discrimination, prevent its recurrence, and remedy its effects.
 Generally, a violent incident, including most incidents of dating violence, domestic violence, and sexual assault will require the District to proceed with a prompt, thorough, and impartial investigation meeting the elements of due process required to take disciplinary action if the allegations are substantiated.

-The Title IX Coordinator, along with any individual assisting the Title IX Coordinator in implementing the District's response to a notification of dating violence, domestic violence, sexual assault, or stalking, including the Title IX Investigator and Title IX Deputies, receives annual training relating to those topics and how to protect the safety of victims and promote accountability.
+The Title IX Coordinator, along with any individual assisting the Title IX Coordinator in implementing the District's response to a notification of dating violence, domestic violence, sexual assault, or stalking, including the Title IX Coordinator and Title IX Deputies, receive annual training relating to those topics and how to protect the safety of victims and promote accountability.

-When the District receives notifications of possible dating violence, domestic violence, sexual assault, and stalking, the District's trained Title IX Investigator(s) will generally commence an investigation into the matter to determine whether the accused individual has violated the Student Code of Conduct contained in District Policy 3100, the District Nondiscrimination Policy 3410, the Harassment & Retaliation Policy 3430, or the District Policy 3540 Prohibiting Sexual Assault.
-Again, the Title IX Investigator will conduct this investigation and preserve the victim's confidentiality to the utmost extent possible, while also adhering to the District's legal mandate to end the discrimination.
+When the District receives notifications of possible dating violence, domestic violence, sexual assault, and stalking, the District's trained Title IX Coordinator(s) will generally commence an investigation into the matter to determine whether the Respondent has violated the Student Code of Conduct, the District Nondiscrimination Policy, the Harassment & Retaliation Policy, or the Prohibiting Sexual and other Assaults on Campus Policy.
+Again, the Title IX Coordinator will conduct this investigation and preserve the victim's confidentiality to the utmost extent possible, while also adhering to the District's legal mandate to end the discrimination.